Arnax308/Timer/README.md

 ```
 Running the above command creates an desktop entry!

-I have also given, an ico file, which can be used as the applications icon if you want
+I have also given, an ico file(timer-icon.ico), which can be used as the applications icon if you want